skyajal/rpi4-docker/README.md

 The easiest method to setup docker on raspbian OS 64 bit is to use the [convenience script](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
 After the installation is complete, add your user to the docker group to run docker commands directly.
 Run the command `sudo usermod -aG docker (your_username)` then log out and log back in for the changes to take affect.
 If you do not plan to use a [user-defined bridge](https://docs.docker.com/network/bridge/) or a [macvlan](https://docs.docker.com/network/macvlan/), docker is now ready to use.

 ## **User-defined bridge**
-Use the following to create a [user-defined bridge](https://docs.docker.com/network/bridge/).
+Use the following example to create a [user-defined bridge](https://docs.docker.com/network/bridge/).
 The default bridge `docker0` in docker does not allow containers to connect each other via container names used as dns hostnames.
 Therefore, it is recommended to create a user-defined bridge and attach the containers to that bridge.
 Change the bridge name, subnet and gateway ip to the desired setting.
 See the example below.
 ```
 docker network create -d bridge --subnet 192.168.10.0/24 \
 --gateway 192.168.10.1 \